ParallelCS Start here

 Bridges to Distributed Systems — coordination, message passing, and fault tolerance

-Autonomous Coding Agent with Sandboxed Execution
+Autonomous Software 3.0 Coding Agent with Sandboxed Verification

 Week 12 milestone